igorpetrov/arch-linux-configuration-guide/README.md

 My configuration guide for Arch Linux.

-I'd created it just to remember all things to do to configure system after fresh install.
+I'd created it just to remember things to do to configure system after fresh install.

 Initial conditions assuming things set up: